 Regardless of the positives or negatives, it’s going to be a long wait to see the results of USMCA, Trump says he will sign the agreement in November, but most of the USMCA provisions go into effect in 2020 since the legislatures in Mexico and Canada, and the U.S. Congress must vote for the $1.2 trillion deal.

 Have questions about how USMCA will affect logistics, the supply chain or customs?
-Send us an email at XX or call 555-555-555.
+Send us an (305) 821-8995 or send us an email at [email protected].
 A1 worldwide logistics is ready to help your business navigate the ever-changing world of international trade and customs.